Nikocado Avocado

 Nicholas Perry (born May 19, 1992), better known as Nikocado Avocado, is a Ukrainian-born American internet celebrity and YouTuber known for his mukbang videos.
 As of September 2024, he has accumulated more than 9.9 million subscribers and approximately 2.67 billion total views across six YouTube channels.
 His online persona is known for his comedic and theatrical performances, gaining excess weight on camera, and generating over 10 billion views on TikTok.

-In September 2024, he said in a video that he had lost over 250 pounds (114 kg) over the course of two years.
-He said he had concealed this weight loss by uploading prerecorded content.
+In September 2024, he said in a video that he had lost over 250 pounds (114 kg) of body weight over the course of two years, and that he had concealed this from his audience by continuing to upload videos that had been recorded before the weight loss.
 The video, entitled "Two Steps Ahead", garnered over 26 million views within 48 hours.
-The video remains one of Perry's most successful uploads, garnering more than 50 million views as of February 2025.
+It remains one of Perry's most successful, garnering more than 50 million views as of February 2025.

 Early life

 Perry was born in Kherson on May 19, 1992, and was adopted in infancy by an American family who raised him in Pennsylvania.
 He majored in violin performance in college, attending the Catholic University of America's Benjamin T. Rome School of Music, Drama, and Art and performing at Carnegie Hall.
 Between 2011 and 2012, he made a living as a freelance violinist and a Home Depot worker, and moved to New York City in 2013 to pursue his dream of playing in a Broadway orchestra.
 However, he found it difficult to make a living in a city surrounded by other talented musicians.